pedrohenriquebl/product-toolbar-information/README.md

-# Hibrido Product Information Module
+# Hibrido Toolbar Product Information Module

 ## Description

-The Hibrido Product Information module extends the admin interface to include additional fields for managing product information, such as enabling/disabling, customizing colors, and specifying visibility on mobile and desktop devices.
+The Hibrido Toolbar Product Information module extends the admin interface to include additional fields for managing product information, such as enabling/disabling, customizing colors, and specifying visibility on mobile and desktop devices.
 It also introduces a toolbar on the product page that remains visible when scrolling down and hides when scrolling back up.

 ## Features